FAQ for Students Who Began Before Fall 2021

 Can courses count for more than one Bridges competency?

 Yes!
 There are six competencies.
 You need to take a total of seven competency courses and touch each of the 6 competencies at least once.
 Take courses which count for more than one competency means you can invest however many of your 7 courses are left to try to pursue a minor, certificate, or explore competency courses that look interesting to you.
-In some programs the degree requirements are so numerous and so carefully sequenced that you may have less flexibility than students in other programs, but students in many programs will have more flexibility in Bridges.
+In some programs the degree requirements are so numerous and so carefully sequenced that you may have less flexibility than students in other programs, but students in many programs have flexibility in Bridges.

 How do I know which courses are approved for which Bridges competencies?